Strategic touring project expands the opportunities for hip hop dance theatre in England

 The dance portfolio includes specialist dance houses.
 Dance increasingly also takes place in theatre, visual arts and combined arts contexts, responding to a growing audience interest in work anchored in physical expression and choreography.

-Dance will contribute to our Achieving great art for everyone goals and priorities by:
+Dance will contribute to our Great art and culture for everyone goals and priorities by:

 - supporting world class choreographers and dancers to push boundaries and explore a mix of artistic, cultural and aesthetically diverse practices that offer audiences rich and meaningful experiences.
 Contemporary artists in the National portfolio include Hofesh Shechter, Akram Khan, Wayne McGregor and Charlotte Vincent